MikamiLab/isop_microscopy_python_matlab/README.md

 ---

-## HDF5 Data Conversion
+## HDF5 Data Conversion and Visualization
 - **HDF5/Transform_binary_to_hdf5.ipynb**
   - Read custom binary microscopy data and transform into HDF5 format (metadata + compression).
-  - Used in: *Fig. 2a, 3a, 3b, 3d, 4a and 4d, Extended Data Fig. 3a, and Supplementary Video 2, 3, 4 and 5*
+  - Used in: *Fig. 2a, 3a, 3b, 3d, 4a, and 4d; Extended Data Fig. 3a; Supplementary Video 2-5*

 - **HDF5/binary2hdf5.py**
   - Functions to convert single binary microscopy files into HDF5 and read volumes at specific time points.
-  - Used in: *Fig. 2a, 3a, 3b, 3d, 4a and 4d, Extended Data Fig. 3a, and Supplementary Video 2, 3, 4 and 5*
+  - Used in: *Fig. 2a, 3a, 3b, 3d, 4a, and 4d; Extended Data Fig. 3a; Supplementary Video 2-5*

 - **HDF5/Transform_HDF5_to_tiff.ipynb**
   - Convert HDF5 file into TIFF file.
-  - Used in: *Fig. 2a, 3a, 3b, 3d, 4a and 4d, Extended Data Fig. 3a, and Supplementary Video 2, 3, 4 and 5*
+  - Used in: *Fig. 2a, 3a, 3b, 3d, 4a, and 4d; Extended Data Fig. 3a; Supplementary Video 2-5*

 - **HDF5/Transform_tiff_to_hdf5.ipynb**
   - Convert TIFF file into HDF5 file.